SURFnet/honas/README.md

 - `subnet_activity_path`: The input file used to perform entity-prefix mappings
 - `period_length`: The maximum period length for each state file
 - `number_of_bits_per_filter`: How many bits each bloom filter should have
-- `number_of_filters`: How many bloom filters should there be per state file
+- `number_of_filters`: How many bloom filters should there be per state file.
+This number should be `1`, as this is how the prototype was extended
 - `number_of_hashes`: How many bits should be set per filter per looked up host name
 - `number_of_filters_per_user`: How many bloom filters to update for each host name lookup per client